lmu-osc/Introduction-RStudio-Git-GitHub/README.md

 Mike Croucher and Anna Krystalli

 In this session, we are going to get you started with using version control from within RStudio.

+The material is self-paced and includes a worked-example.
+It is suggested that you work through the sections in order.

 ## Version control with git and github